-Homework: Homework assignments, in the form of model development, will be assigned roughly every two weeks.
-These assignments will be completed by 3 person teams (to be formed in the first workshop).
+Group homework: Homework assignments, in the form of model development projects, will be assigned roughly every two weeks.
+These projects will be completed by 3 person teams (to be formed in the first workshop).
 These models will further explore the models discussed in class.
 Each team will focus on a different extension of the models, and will present their findings in a subsequent class.
+A brief written report is expected from each group for each of the projects.

-Final Project: During roughly the last third of the semester, each individual will carry out a final project investigating a new model or carrying out a significant extension of a model discussed in class.
+Individual final project: During roughly the last third of the semester, each individual will carry out a final project investigating a new model or carrying out a significant extension of a model discussed in class.
 Student creativity in selecting and refining the project topic will be important in evaluation of the project.
 During this time period, homework will not be assigned.
 Class time will be spent discussing "progress reports" on the projects.